RTEMS/rtems-docs/c_user/symmetric_multiprocessing_services.rst

 .. warning::

-   The SMP support in RTEMS is work in progress.
+   The SMP support in RTEMS is a work in progress.
 Before you start using this RTEMS version for SMP ask on the RTEMS mailing list.

 This chapter describes the services related to Symmetric Multiprocessing